VladimirKalachikhin/Galadriel-map/README.md

 ## Dashboard
 _dashboard.php_ - the separate app to display some instruments attached to gpsd, on weak (and/or old) devices, such as E-ink readers, for example.
 Displayed velocity, depth and true and magnetic heading.
 Instruments from Signal K not displayed.
  ![Dashboard velocity](screenshots/s6.jpg)<br>
  ![Dashboard heading](screenshots/s7.jpg)<br>
  ![Dashboard depth](screenshots/s11.jpg)<br>
  The Dashboard allows you to set a signal for dangerous events, such as shallow or speed.
 Set up your browser to allow sound signal.
  ![Dashboard alarm](screenshots/s12.jpg)<br>
 No fanciful javascript, no fanciful css.
+Highly recommended to use [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) if you want to see data other them velocity.

 ## The GaladrielCache Loader